Doping induced metal-insulator phase transition in NiO

 We first examine the behaviour of undoped NiO within band and correlated band theory by using LSDA and LSDA+$U$ methods; results for total DOS and the site and symmetry projected spectral density are presented in Fig.~(\ref{nio-lda}).
 One can observe that while the LSDA band gap is grossly underestimated as compared to experiment, a \emph{rigid shift} of the valence band to lower energies would result in a spectrum with an overall shape in good agreement with experiment.
 Indeed, the correct ordering of the $t_{2g}$ and $e_g$ states is obtained within LSDA, i.e., the band gap, even though underestimated, separates a $t_{2g}$ valence and a $e_g$ conduction band, with a substantial overlap of $e_g$ and $t_{2g}$ states in the valence band.

-On applying an on-site Coulomb repulsion the the gap opens, but at the cost of a deterioration in the agreement of the overall spectral weight with experiment.
+On applying an on-site Coulomb repulsion the gap opens, but at the cost of a deterioration in the agreement of the overall spectral weight with experiment.
 In particular, the band ordering is now found to be incorrect at precisely the value of $U$ that leads to the correct magnitude of the gap, which occurs between purely $e_g$ states.
 This striking defect of the LSDA+$U$ treatment of NiO was also noticed in Ref. \onlinecite{rodl}, and the use of a smaller $U$ with an additional external parameter, the so called scissors correction $\Delta$, was suggested as a remedy.
 However, while the spectrum of the equilibrium ground state is improved by this procedure, albeit with the use of an additional fitting parameter, such an approach cannot be used to study the insulator to metal transition in NiO: the very meaning of the parameter $\Delta$ is lost once the material enters the metallic phase.
 Upon doping the KS spectrum shows a rather simple behaviour for both LSDA and LSDA+$U$ methods; the chemical potential rigidly moves into the valence band leading in consequence to metalization.
-We may estimate the distribution of the added hole by integrating the site and symmetry projected DOS up to the chemical potential.
-The values of the electronic charge in various symmetry states are presented in Table I. It is clear that in total contrast to the experimental situation \cite{nio-expd}, within the LSDA and LSDA+$U$ methods the added holes are equally distributed between the Ni $d$ and O $p$-states.
+In the case of LSDA+$U$ method this implies same value of $U$ across the phase transition.

+We now consider the situation where NiO is treated within RDMFT, see Fig.~(\ref{nio-dop}).
+In good agreement with previous many-body studies\cite{ren,fuji}, we find that the conduction band is almost entirely $e_g$ in character.
+A substantial overlap of Ni-$d$ and O-$p$ states may be seen in the valence spectrum, highlighting the presence of charge transfer effects in NiO.